 2Gfor 2 GigaBytes,

-500Mfor 500 MegaBytes, etc.), and 'paper.jar' is the name of the server jar file.
+500Mfor 500 MegaBytes, etc. If you change it, make sure to change both the 'Xms' and the 'Xmx' values.), and 'paper.jar' is the name of the server jar file.
 (On Linux or Mac, create a

 start.shfile and edit it with whatever your favorite text editor is.
 The command to include remains the same.)

 Step 4: Launch the server once.
 To do so, just double-click the start script file.
 If all goes well, a command line window will pop up for a minute, show a few messages, then disappear, and you'll have a new

 eula.txtfile.
 Since Mojang is ruled by lawyers now, you have to open that file and change